multiprocessio/datastation-documentation/tutorials/Query_Google_Sheets_with_DataStation.md

 Requires DataStation 0.10.0+.

+In this tutorial we'll load a CSV of population data into Google Sheets, set up the permissions to be able to read this query from the Sheets API, pull the Sheet data into DataStation, and run SQL queries on the data using DataStation's builtin SQL engine.

 # Database initialization [Optional]

 If you want to follow along with this tutorial verbatim, create a new